5900 Jensen: Rotation period

 As of 2017, no rotational lightcurve of Jensen has been obtained from photometric observations.
 The asteroid's rotation period, poles and shape remains unknown.

 Naming

 This minor planet was named in honor of the discoverer and his wife, Paul and Bodil Jensen.
-The name was proposed by his colleges Karl Augustesen and Hans Jørn Fogh Olsen.
-Jensen worked for 35 years in the Meridian Circle Department at the discovering Brorfelde Observatory, and also participated at the observatories minor-planet program using its Schmidt telescope.
+The name was proposed by his colleagues Karl Augustesen and Hans Jørn Fogh Olsen.
+Jensen worked for 35 years in the Meridian Circle Department at the Brorfelde Observatory, and also participated in the observatories minor-planet program using its Schmidt telescope.

-The official naming citation was published by the Minor Planet Center on 22 July 1994 (M.P.C.
+The official naming citation was published by the Minor Planet Center on 22 July, 1994 (M.P.C.
 23793).